abhishikthsagar/Projects/Image_translation_GAN/README.md

 ### Data

 The dataset we will be using is the "**maps**" dataset used in the Pix2Pix paper.
 This dataset consist of 1097 training images and 1099 validation images.
-These images are of the New York city.
+These images are of New York city.
 The dataset can be downloaded from [here](http://efrosgans.eecs.berkeley.edu/pix2pix/datasets/maps.tar.gz).

 The images are in JPEG format with a shape of 1200X600 pixels.
 Each image contains the satillite image on the left and the Maps image on the right.